ope-tech/laravel-ses/README.md

 Unfortunately the original author had stopped maintaining this package so I decided to create this fork so that this package can be used with current versions of Laravel.

-All packages have been updated and all tests are currently passing.
-Please note that this package is still experimental and going thru extensive testing with Laravel 6.x.
+All packages have been updated to modern versions.
+Also added Reject tracking and optimized the original database storage.
+Please note that this package is still experimental and currently going thru extensive testing with Laravel 6.x.

 ## Installation
 Install via composer